-Another term you’ve probably heard is “total testosterone,” which as the name suggests, is a cumulative measurement of all testosterone in the body.
+Another term you’ve probably heard is “total testosterone,” which (as the name suggests) is a cumulative measurement of all testosterone in the body.
 “Total” T is a misleading standard when it comes to testosterone testing since it doesn’t differentiate between bound T and the T our bodies can actually use.

 How to Increase Free Testosterone

-Take Up Weight-lifting
+Take Up Weightlifting

 Multiple independent studies have found that strength training exercises can cause a short-term increase in circulating T levels.
 These hormonal effects can last up to an hour and may be responsible for the mood boost a lot of men experience after workouts.
-Take it slow if you’re not accustomed to weight lifting.
-Overexertion can have the opposite effect, so it’s important to work up to your fitness goals gradually.
+Take it slow if you’re not accustomed to weightlifting: overexertion can have the opposite effect, so it’s important to work up to your fitness goals gradually.

 Maintain a Healthy BMI

-High BMI is one of the leading contributors to low levels in otherwise healthy men.
+High BMI is one of the leading contributors to low T levels in otherwise healthy men.
 Fat tissue can cause the production of the enzyme aromatase, which breaks down certain molecular components of testosterone and reconstructs the molecule to form a weak estrogen called estradiol.

 One study found the probability of an overweight man having low T is 8 times higher than the probability of a man of the same age with normal BMI.
 Ridding your body of excess fat, particularly around your middle, can improve testosterone production–though this probably won’t help if your BMI is in the normal range.
 The body needs a certain amount of body fat to maintain hormone production.

 Meal planning is an excellent way to manage your macronutrient intake and help incorporate T-boosting foods that you might not normally cook.
-Males need sufficient levels of carbs, protein, and healthy fats to optimize natural testosterone production.
+Men need sufficient levels of carbs, protein, and healthy fats to optimize natural testosterone production.

-An unbalanced carb and protein ratio can cause T-production to dip, so focus on incorporating carbs and protein-rich foods like sweet potatoes, black beans, and brown rice.
+An unbalanced carb to protein ratio can cause T-production to dip, so focus on incorporating carbs and protein-rich foods like sweet potatoes, black beans, and brown rice.
 These complex carbohydrates will also help keep you full for longer, decrease blood sugar spikes, and help you to maintain a healthy BMI.
 Tuna, oysters, and eggs are other nutrient-dense protein sources that can help to replace muscle mass lost from low levels.